 Experiencing the grandeur of St. Charles Avenue is one of the things you simply can't miss when visiting New Orleans.
-Stretching all the way from Downtown to Uptown, St. Charles is a great way to see many different sides of the city, all along one gorgeous avenue.
-You can explore St. Charles on foot, by car, or, for $1.25, you can hop on the historic, green St. Charles streetcar, cited as the oldest continuously running streetcar in the world, and you're off on an old-fashioned adventure along New Orleans' most famous avenue.
+Stretching all the way from Downtown through Uptown, St. Charles is a great way to see many different sides of the city, all along one gorgeous avenue.
+You can explore St. Charles on foot, by car, or for $1.25 you can hop on the historic, green St. Charles streetcar, cited as the oldest continuously running streetcar in the world and a National Historic Landmark.

 You can catch the streetcar steps from the French Quarter at Canal Street and St. Charles.
-As you travel up the avenue first you will pass through Downtown and then the Arts/Warehouse District, where restaurants, museums and art galleries are waiting.
-Pass by the second-oldest park in New Orleans, Lafayette Square, the American counterpart to Jackson Square.
+As you travel up the avenue, first you will pass through Downtown and then the Arts/Warehouse District, where restaurants, museums and art galleries are waiting.
+Pass by Lafayette Square, the second-oldest park in New Orleans and the American counterpart to Jackson Square.
 Designed in 1788, the square is flanked by iconic architecture such as Gallier Hall.
-Built in 1845, Gallier Hall, a grand building in the Neoclassical style, served as New Orleans' City Hall from 1853-1956.
+Built in 1845, the Neoclassical-style Gallier Hall served as New Orleans' City Hall from 1853-1956.

 You'll know you are entering the Lower Garden District when you reach Lee Circle and spot Alexander Doyle's 1884 sculpture of Confederate General, Robert E. Lee.
 Here in the Lower Garden you'll find dining options from sushi to Emeril's along with wine bars, pubs and coffee shops in which to relax.
 Stop by the Convention & Visitors Bureau Welcome Center located at 2020 St. Charles Avenue to pick up attraction brochures, maps or visitor guides.
 The center is open 8:30 a.m. to 5:00 p.m., Monday-Friday.

 St. Charles Avenue continues on until it merges into Carrollton Avenue, where there are even more shops and restaurants to discover.
-For example, the streetcar stops at Oak Street, a throw back to a 1950's main street with a funky New Orleans twist.
+Oak Street just off the streetcar tracks is a throwback to a 1950's main street with a funky New Orleans twist.
 Cafés, thrift stores, snowball stands and home décor can all be found on Oak.